kmmraj/rekotlin-router/README.md

 # Contributing

+There's still a lot of work to do here!
+We would love to see you involved!
+You can find all the details on how to get started in the [Contributing Guide](/CONTRIBUTING.md).

 ## Compiling & Running tests

  To build or test any of the targets, run `gradle assemble`.

+# Example Projects

+- [GitHubExample](https://github.com/kmmraj/rekotlin-router-github-example): A real world example, involving authentication, network requests and navigation.
+Still WIP but should be the best example when you starting to adapt `ReKotlin` and `Rekotlin-Router` in your own app.

 ## Credits